ZockerAxel/CrazyAdvancementsAPI/README.md

 ```

 ## Gradle
-Gradle only works in API Version 2.1.17a and higher
+Gradle only works in API Version 2.1.17a and higher.

 First, add the Jitpack Repository to your repositories
 ```kts
 repositories {